bosth/bosth.github.io/content/pages/ottoman-travel/index.md

 ## An Application

-I published a simple web application as "Ottoman Route Finder" at https://www.jaxartes.net/ottoman-route-finder/ so anyone can calculate that it takes about six days and ten hours to travel from Devebağırtan Kapısı (me neither) to İd.
+I published a simple web application as "Ottoman Route Finder" at https://www.jaxartes.net/ottoman-route-finder/ so anyone can calculate that it takes about six days and ten hours to travel from Devebağırtan Kapısı to İd.

 ![Route plan](devebagirtankapisi.webp "Route plan from Devebağırtan Kapısı in the Balkans to İd near Erzurum")